yanwane/Major-Project/README.md

-# cat-dog-flask
+# FIre -Flood Detection using Image classification

-cat dog neural network implemented into website using flask
+neural network implemented into website using flask

 to run:
 just clone or download